 - Horses are more likely to pick up sand while grazing short grass (if the soil is sandy).

-- If horses graze short grass for a long time they can wear the front teeth (incisors) abnormally.
-Especially if the soil is sandy/gritty.
+- If horses graze short grass for a long time, they can abnormally wear the front teeth (incisors), especially if the soil is sandy/gritty.

 - Short grass plants are not as able to outcompete certain weeds.

 Overgrazing (to produce short grass) results in only the 'lawn' type grasses surviving - so the result is a monoculture of just one or two types of grass plant.